Revisit Systematic Generalization via Meaningful Learning: From SCAN to Real Data

 \section{From SCAN to Real Data}

-Thus far, we have argued the feasibility of systematic generalization activated by semantic linking, as well as other factors such as prior knowledge.
-We move on now to discuss how such generalization already benefit the eventual performance of machines in solving real problems.

-Many recent papers propose to improve generalization on SCAN by data augmentation methods.
-Meta-learning is reported to solve compositional problems by equipping models with memory loading \citep{NEURIPS2019_f4d0e2e7}.
-The success is reasonable due to augmented data for the application of meta-learning.
-By considering concepts as pointers in the memory, models are designed to make connections between new and old concepts as semantic linking. \citet{andreas-2020-good} suggests replacing fragments in real training samples with others that sharing similar contexts, which can also be supported by our inductive learning.
-As in our findings, similar context information can help establish the semantic links between new concepts and old ones, thus enable models to generalize to novel combinations.
-Besides, we have proved how replacement augmentation \citep{wei-zou-2019-eda} works in Section \ref{sec:ml}.
-We would like to stress that the utility of similar unsupervised techniques \citep{xie2019unsupervised} in both compositional generalization and real tasks can be attributed to inductive learning as well since there is a need for systematic generalization in practice.
+Thus far, we have argued the feasibility of systematic generalization activated by semantic linking.
+We move on to discuss how it already benefits machines in solving real problems.
+Many recent papers propose to improve systematic generalization by techniques such as data augmentation \citep{andreas-2020-good,rek2021learning} and meta-learning \citep{NEURIPS2019_f4d0e2e7,conklin-etal-2021-meta}.
+The success is reasonable given our findings.
+Replacing fragments in real training samples with others that share similar contexts is supported by our inductive learning.
+We have demonstrated that similar context information can help establish the semantic links between new concepts and old ones, thus enabling models to generalize compositionally.
+By considering concepts as pointers in the memory, meta-learning equips models with memory loading to make connections between new and old concepts as semantic linking.
+The utility of similar unsupervised techniques \citep{xie2019unsupervised} in both compositional generalization and real tasks can be attributed to inductive learning as well.
+Besides, our sensitivity analysis in Section \ref{sec:sa} shows that adding seemingly independent primitive samples or rules can also improve the generalization, which has been further validated recently \citep{auersperger-pecina-2021-solving,patel-etal-2022-revisiting}.